2026-06-02

-Correction code 1020030042 FRT 1.44 NOTE: Unless otherwise explicitly stated in the procedure, the above correction code and FRT reflect all of the work required to perform this procedure, including the linked procedures.
+Correction code 1020030042 FRT 1.44 NOTE: Unless otherwise explicitly stated in the procedure, the correction code and FRT listed above reflect all of the work required to perform this procedure, including the linked procedures.
 Do not stack correction codes unless explicitly told to do so.
 NOTE: See Flat Rate Times to learn more about FRTs and how they are created.
-To provide feedback on FRT values, email LaborTimeFeedback@tesla.com.
-NOTE: See Personal Protection to make sure wearing proper PPE when performing the below procedure.
+NOTE: See Personal Protection to make sure you are wearing proper PPE when performing the procedure below.
+NOTE: See Ergonomic Precautions for safe and healthy working practices.

 Warning IconA warning icon, calling your attention to a possibly risky situation